 Follow these steps to sign up for a SIMBA broadband plan:

-- Click the ‘Go to Site’ button next to SIMBA’s only fibre broadband plan.
+- Click the ‘Go to Site’ button next to your SIMBA plan of choice below.

-- On the SIMBA website, click the ‘Buy’ button to confirm selection of the 10Gbps plan.
+- On the SIMBA website, click the ‘Buy’ button to confirm selection of your plan.

 - Enter your home’s postal code to verify SIMBA can service your address.